privacy-tech-lab/gpc-web-crawler/README.md

 5. Open sites.csv and enter the URLs of the sites you want to analyze in the first column.
 Some examples are included in the file.

 6. Ensure Firefox Nightly is installed on your computer per the [official Firefox documentation](https://www.mozilla.org/en-US/firefox/channel/desktop/).
+Depending on where you install it, you may need to change the location of your Firefox Nightly installation in the [crawler](https://github.com/privacy-tech-lab/gpc-web-crawler/blob/main/selenium-optmeowt-crawler/local-crawler.js).

-7. Install the dependencies by running:
+7. Install the crawler's dependencies by running from within the [crawler directory](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/selenium-optmeowt-crawler):

    ```console
    npm install
    ```

-8. To start the crawler, run:
+8. To start the crawler, run from within the crawler directory:

    ```console
    node local-crawler.js